 Lounges are only to be used for relaxation and as places for study.
 Lounges are designated as either General/Multi-purpose or Study Lounges.
 Ask your RA or Residence Hall Director for specific designations.
-The Resident Assistant staff for resident student programs and activities utilizes these lounges.
-A resident wishing to reserve lounge space must register the event with the Residence Hall Director no less than 2 weeks prior to the event and adhere to all social event procedures as outlined in the Guide to Campus Living.
+The Resident Assistant Staff utilizes these lounges for resident student programs and activities.
+A resident wishing to reserve lounge space must register the event